What Is Morphine Withdrawal?

 Depending on each individual’s circumstances, doctors may recommend quitting “cold turkey” or tapering off use.
 Generally, a taper method is advised over abruptly quitting because it produces less severe withdrawal symptoms.

-Addiction treatment medications, such as naltrexone or buprenorphine (suboxone), may be used to help ease the withdrawal process.
-Methadone is a less potent opiate that can also be used as a substitute for morphine during detox.
+Addiction treatment medications, such as Naltrexone or Buprenorphine (Suboxone), may be used to help ease the withdrawal process.
+This is called Medication-Assisted Treatment (MAT).
+Methadone is a less potent Opiate that can also be used as a substitute for Morphine during detox.

-If you or someone you love has an addiction to morphine, get help now.
-Please contact us today for help finding a treatment program.
+If you or someone you love has an addiction to Morphine, get help now.
+Contact a treatment provider to discuss available treatment options.